Herding stochastic autonomous agents via local control rules and online global target selection strategies: Introduction

-In Robotics, feedback control strategies have been recently presented to solve specific herding problems and guarantee convergence of the overall system.
-For example, in \cite{pierson_controlling_2018} the case is considered of multiple herder agents controlling the centre of mass of a flock of passive agents by surrounding and pushing them towards a goal region.
-The control is realised by considering the aggregate dynamics of the entire flock as a unicycle.
-The case of a single herder agent gathering one-by-one a group of passive agents was recently studied in \cite{licitra_single_2017} where by using a backstepping control strategy the herder chases one target at a time, switching among different targets, succeeding in collecting them within a goal region of interest.
-This idea was further developed in \cite{licitra_single_2018,licitra2019single} where other control strategies and uncertainties in the herd's dynamics were investigated.
+In Robotics, feedback control strategies have been recently presented to solve multi-agent herding problems and guarantee convergence of the overall system.
+For instance, in \cite{pierson_controlling_2018} the case of multiple herder agents regulating the mean position of a group of flocking \target{} agents was investigated.
+An arc-based strategy was proposed for the herders to surround and drive the targets towards a desired goal region.
+The proposed control law and its convergence properties were explored by modeling the whole herd as a single unicycle controlled by means of a point-offset technique (see \cite{pierson_controlling_2018} for further details).

-A different model-based approach is taken in \cite{nalepka_investigating_2015, nalepka_first_2017, nalepka_herd_2017, Nalepka_2019} where a model for the herding agent is derived from experimental observations of how two human players herd a group of randomly moving agents in a virtual reality setting.
-Namely, each player is asked to collect and contain within a goal region a group of passive agents who diffuse away from it along trajectories generated by a Brownian force applied to their (trivial) dynamics.
-As discussed in \cite{Nalepka_2019}, the two human agents start by adopting a \emph{search and recovery} (SR) strategy, each of them chasing the farthest agent closest to themselves and pushing it inside the desired region.
-Once all agents are gathered inside the goal region, most pairs of human herders were observed to switch to an entirely different containment strategy, based on exhibiting an oscillatory movement along an arc around the goal region creating effectively a ``repulsive wall'' for the passive agents that keeps them inside \cite{nalepka_herd_2017}.
-To capture and reproduce this behaviour in artificial agents, a nonlinear model is proposed in \cite{Nalepka_2019} where the switch from SR to the oscillatory containment strategy is induced by a Hopf bifurcation triggered by a change in the distance of the herd agents from the goal region.
+A different approach was used in Cognitive Science \cite{nalepka_investigating_2015, nalepka_first_2017, nalepka_herd_2017, Nalepka_2019}, where a model of the herding agent was derived from experimental observations of how two human players herd a group of randomly moving agents in a virtual reality setting.
+It was observed that, at the beginning of the task, all pairs of human players adopted a \emph{search and recovery} strategy; players individually chasing the farthest \target{} agent in the half of the game field assigned to them and driving it inside the desired containment region.
+Once all agents are gathered inside the goal region, most pairs of human herders were observed to switch to an entirely different containment strategy, based on exhibiting an oscillatory movement along an arc around the goal region creating effectively a ``repulsive wall'' for the \target{} agents keeping them therein \cite{nalepka_herd_2017}.
+To reproduce this behaviour in artificial agents, a nonlinear model was proposed in \cite{Nalepka_2019} where the switch from search and recovery to the oscillatory containment strategy is induced by a Hopf bifurcation triggered by a change in the distance of the herd agents from the goal region.